Michael Collins (Irish leader): Civil War

 Artillery was provided to Richard Mulcahy, as Minister for Defence and the Free State Army by the British for the purposes of attacking the Four Courts.
 Emmet Dalton, an Irishman who had served in the British Army and the IRA, who was now a leading Free State commander and close associate of Collins, was placed in charge of it.
 The Four Courts surrendered after three days of fighting.

 Heavy fighting broke out in Dublin between the anti-Treaty IRA Dublin Brigade and the Free State troops.
 Much of O'Connell Street suffered heavy damage; the Gresham Hotel was burned and the Four Courts reduced to a ruin.
-Still, under Collins' direction, the Free State rapidly took control of the capital.
+Still, under Collins's direction, the Free State rapidly took control of the capital.
 By July 1922 anti-Treaty forces held much of the southern province of Munster and several other areas of the country.
 At the height of their success, they administered local government and policing in large regions.
 Collins, Richard Mulcahy, and Eoin O'Duffy decided on a series of seaborne landings into republican-held areas, which re-took Munster and the west in July–August.

 That July, Collins became Commander-in-Chief of the National Army while also retaining his civilian roles as Minister of Finance and Chairman of the Provisional Government.
 However, according to Charles Townshend, he became 'a kind of generalissimo, combining military and political supremacy.
 Griffith had no desire or capacity to dispute the day-to-day conduct of government with him and while Mulcahy had great administrative capacity, he deferred to Collins as a strategist and thinker'.
 He also prorogued the meeting of the Dail until the end of hostilities, a move that historians such as John M. Regan have seen as an unconstitutional concentration of power in Collins himself and his military colleagues.
 On 12 July, the pro-treaty army formed a 'War Council of Three' led by Collins with Richard Mulcahy and Eoin O'Duffy.
 At the same time martial law was introduced but not proclaimed until January 1923.
 At this time, Collins was President of the IRB Supreme Council which claimed to be the legitimate government of the Irish Republic, commander-in-chief of the pro-treaty army, while retaining control of the Provisional Government which remained unaccountable to any government in September.
 On the pro-treaty side, Collins controlled civil, military, and the extra constitutional powers of the IRB.
 The IRB Executive, which acted as the IRB government when the supreme council was not sitting, closely resembled the 'War Council of Three' with Collins and O'Duffy sitting on both.
 The third member of the IRB Executive was Sean O'Muithile, who Collins appointed as the commissioner of the new police force shortly before Collins was killed in action.
 The appointment was later rescinded.